-- There are two prototype documents and words but they are noisy - We now have more than two singular vectors, but the strongest ones are still about the two types. - By keeping the two strongest singular vectors we obtain most of the information in the data. - This is a rank-2 approximation of the matrix A
+- We have more than two singular vectors, but the strongest ones are still about the two types. - The third models the noise in the data - By keeping the two strongest singular vectors we obtain most of the information in the data. - This is a rank-2 approximation of the matrix A

-U_k (V_k): orthogonal matrix containing the top k left (right) singular vectors of A.

-Σ_k : diagonal matrix containing the top k singular values of A
+$U_k(V_k)$: orthogonal matrix containing the top k left (right) singular vectors of A. Σ_k : diagonal matrix containing the top k singular values of A